pulumi/docs/content/docs/pulumi-cloud/deployments/api.md

 ### OperationContext

-The operation context describes any context required for Pulumi operations to execute such as pre-run commands and environment variables.
+The operation context describes any context required for Pulumi operations to execute, such as pre-run commands and environment variables.

 * **preRunCommands** (Optional[list[string]]): A list of commands to run before the Pulumi command is executed.
 Each command is run in a separate subshell.
 A command may export environment variables by writing them as `NAME=value` pairs to a file named `PULUMI_ENV`.
 For example, a pre-run command could set the `HELLO` environment variable to `world` as follows: